Animals deserve more protection than they have today. By becoming involved in this movement, you can make a huge difference in their lives.

 - HelloFresh, Compass Group, Sodexo, and Delaware North have adopted policies to provide chickens with better living environments, reduce stocking density, and improve welfare during slaughter.

-- Coffee giant Starbucks agreed to adopt policies to improve chicken welfare by providing them with more space and less cruel slaughter methods.
+- Coffee giant Starbucks agreed to adopt policies to improve chicken welfare by providing them with more space and better living environments.

 More and more companies are joining the ranks of large corporations making strides to improve the lives of the animals in their supply chains.